xebecproject/xebecj/README.md

-# dashj
+# xebecj

-> A Java library for working with Dash
+> A Java library for working with Xebec

 [![Build Status](https://travis-ci.com/dashevo/dashj.svg?token=Pzix7aqnMuGS9c6BmBz2&branch=master)](https://travis-ci.com/dashevo/dashj)

-### Welcome to dashj
+### Welcome to xebecj

-The dashj library is a Java implementation of the Dash protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Dash Core.
+The xebecj library is a Java implementation of the Dash protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Dash Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies